Bayard, Nebraska

 Bayard is a city in Morrill County, Nebraska, United States.
-The population was 1,209 at the 2010 census.
+The population was 1,140 at the 2020 census.
+Bayard is located 2 miles north of Chimney Rock, one of the most famous rock formations in North America, due to its historical prominence.

 History

 "Old" Bayard was founded in the 1880s.
 It was named after the city of Bayard, Iowa.
 The first post office at Bayard was established in 1888.

-The town of Bayard was picked up and moved to its present site in 1900 in order to be on the new Union Pacific Railroad line.
+The town of Bayard was picked up and moved to its present site in 1900 in order to be on the new Chicago, Burlington and Quincy Railroad line.

 CCC Camp BR-61, part of the North Platte Project, was located at Bayard.